Bend Bikes asks all people who bike to follow How We Roll to promote the positive during any rides.

-Some routes will require all riders to observe one or more of the above exceptions for a successful and fun ride.
+Some routes will require all riders to observe one or more of these exceptions for a successful and fun ride.

 - It protects the ride!

-- The number one complaint against organized rides is running red lights and failing to stop and stop signs.
+- The number one complaint against organized rides is running red lights and failing to stop at stop signs.
 Don’t give the city officials, or residents an excuse to hate.

 - It avoids tickets and avoids crashes!

 - We don’t want anyone to get hit by a car or have to pay a $300 ticket for running a red light or stop sign.
 Be safe and save your money by stopping.

 - It models bicycle community!

 - As people who bike, we need drivers to respect our rights to share the road.
 To get respect, we must also give respect.
 We need to show drivers and fellow people who bike how to share the road by stopping at red lights and stop signs.

 - Yelling “CLEAR” and indicating to others they do not need to stop is NOT how we roll.